Logbooks standardisation

 • < 10kg and > 10kg for undetermined and free school in the Indian Ocean.

-For eatch layer ocean/fishing school/specie/logbook weigth categorie, a distribution key is applied for conversion to standardised weight categories.
+For each layer ocean/fishing school/specie/logbook weight category, a distribution key is applied for conversion to standardized weight categories.
 Details of the distribution key is available in tables below.

 Specie Logbook weight category Weight ratio Standarised logbook weigth category